ibm-cloud-docs/vmware/vmware-vsphere-6.md

 ## VMware vSAN
 {: #vmware-vsan-features}

-**Intended Use:** VMware vSAN is a distributed storage technology that enables local storage drives on each vSphere host to be aggregated and pooled into a shared-nothing storage device that is accessible to all hosts in a vSAN cluster.
+**Intended use:** VMware vSAN is a distributed storage technology that enables local storage drives on each vSphere host to be aggregated and pooled into a shared-nothing storage device that is accessible to all hosts in a vSAN cluster.

-**User Interface:** vCenter Clients, VMware API, VMware CLI
+**User interface:** vCenter Clients, VMware API, VMware CLI

 **Features:**
 * Distributed host based storage